 Christina Marinelli is a first-year student in the Classical and Near Eastern Archaeology Department.
 She received her B.A. in Classical Archaeology from Macaulay Honors College at Hunter College, and has participated in field work at Mycenae, Greece.
 Her current research interests include cross-cultural interactions and issues of gender in the Mycenaean world.

-Emily is a PhD candidate in Classical and Near Eastern Archaeology department.
-She received her B.A. in Art History and Classics from the University of Rhode Island.
-She has excavated with the Pompeii Archaeological Research Project: Porta Stabia (PARP:PS) and interned at several art museums.
+Archaeology.
+She received her B.A. in Art History and Classics from the University of Rhode Island in 2009 and her M.A. from Bryn Mawr in 2011.
+She has excavated in Italy and interned at several art museums.

 Danielle Smotherman is a third year student and PhD candidate.
 Danielle earned her BA in Art History and Archaeology at the University of Missouri in 2009.
 In 2011, she received her MA in Classical and Near Eastern Archaeology from Bryn Mawr College.
 She has taken part in field work in England, Turkey, and Greece.
 Her research interests include Greek vase painting, the interconnections between ancient Greece and the Near East, and gender in the ancient world.